VikashSunda/InfraScan-Summer-25/Github guide.md

-# Guide for Using GitHub with VisionCraft
+# Guide for Using GitHub

 ## Steps to Fork and Clone the Repository